“stone upon stone, a palace - value upon value, a structure”

 With Rye we often ask ourselves how would we represent the problem in our code, and we have a lot of freedom to do so.

 Let’s say we have a logo turtle, that can rotate and move in the direction it’s turned.
-We could represent commands like this:
+We could represent a series of commands like this:

 {